Who do I contact at Western Washington University (WWU) for more information about the Cybersecurity degree?

 I already graduated from one of the Washington State Community College’s listed with a similar degree.
 Can I apply to WWU’s Cybersecurity program?

-While other similar degrees such as an AS in Computer Science, Information Technology or Computer Information Systems may have courses in common with the AAS-T degree program, the AAS-T must be earned in order to be eligible to transfer into the WWU Cybersecurity degree program.
+While other similar degrees such as an AS in Computer Science, Information Technology or Computer Information Systems may have courses in common with our partner's Associates degree programs, the specific approved Associates Degree must be earned in order to be eligible to transfer into the WWU Cybersecurity Bachelor of Science degree program.

 For additional information on how to proceed, contact the corresponding WWU academic advisor: